blocksail/blockharbor/README.md

 # blockharbor
-A comprehensive monorepo hosting production-grade Helm charts and resources for deploying highly optimized blockchain nodes and infrastructure on Kubernetes.
-From Ethereum to Solana, Bitcoin to Polkadot, anchor your distributed ledger technology with confidence using our performance-tuned, security-hardened deployments.
+A comprehensive monorepo hosting production-grade Helm charts and resources for deploying highly optimized blockchain-related infrastructure on Kubernetes.

 ## Directory structure